jsumners/collectd-haproxy/README.md

 * `Instance`
   There are situations when multiple instances of HAProxy needs to run on the same host.
 Each `Instance` block supports all configuration properties except for the `Instance` configuration property.
+When at least one `Instance` block is present, the root block is assumed to not have any sockets to read.

 Example
 -------